playgrdstar/threejs_music/README.md

-# Primer on vertices in three.js
+# Primer on music and movement in three.js

-A simple primer on manipulating vertices in three.js
+A simple primer on using music in three.js